LithoCoders/dailycpp/EffectiveModernC++/chapter3/Item16_Make_const_member_functions_thread_safe.md

     public:
         using RootsType = std::vector<double>;

-        RootsType computeRoots() const  // this function is expensive, we want it to be run one time, store results to rootValues.
+        RootsType computeRoots() const  // this function is expensive, we want it to be run one time
-                                        // it does not modify roots, so, we make it 'const' {
+                                        // it does modify roots, but we still make it 'const' {
             std::lock_guard<std::mutex> g(m);  // to avoid data race
             if(!rootsAreValid){
                 //expensive calculation here
                 //stores values in rootValues
-                rootValues = RootsType{1.2, 3.4};
-                rootsAreValid = true; // set the flag, roots are stored at cache
+                rootValues = RootsType{1.2, 3.4};  //for shake to make it compile rootsAreValid = true;              // set the flag, roots are stored at cache
             }
             return rootValues;
         }// implicitly unlock m

     private:
-        mutable std::mutex m;                 // using mutex to avoid undefined results due to multiple threads call on one object mutable bool rootsAreValid {false} ;  // using 'mutable' so that it can be modified in a 'const' function mutable RootsType rootValues{};       // using 'mutable' together with mutex is so called, 'M&M' rule };
+        mutable std::mutex m;                 // to avoid undefined results due to multiple threads call on one object mutable bool rootsAreValid {false} ;  // using 'mutable' so that it can be modified in a 'const' function mutable RootsType rootValues{};       // using 'mutable' together with mutex is so called, 'M&M' rule };